Comparative Programming Languages.

 You are expected to do the work in this course yourself.

 Independent work is not copying a solution from somewhere but understanding it.
 If you work with another student, we shouldn't be able to tell from the results.

 More details on course web site.

-The quizzes are structured as regular tests: individual work, closed book, no outside references.
+The quizzes are structured as regular tests: individual work, but open book.

 It will be hard to monitor that, but cheating on our quizzes will be treated as equivalent to cheating on an in-person exam, with corresponding penalties: I will be asking for a grade of FD in the course for any academic dishonesty on quizzes.

 We're going to be looking at programming differently that you're (probably) used to, so we'll have to rethink our basic definitions too.

 An old definition I used in CMPT 120:

 An algorithm is an unambiguous sequence of instructions for solving a problem.
 A program is a description of an algorithm that a computer can understand.

 i.e. a program is a